Career Definition for an Educational Supervisor

 Here are some examples of alternative career options:

 Usually needing a master's degree in library science, some positions also call for other types of degrees or a teaching certificate, to secure positions assisting patrons in their professional and personal research.
 Duties vary according to the type of library.
-Slower than average job growth of 2% was forecast by the BLS, from 2014-2024, and an annual median salary of $56,880 was reported in 2015.
+Average job growth of 9% was forecast by the BLS, from 2016-2026, and an annual median salary of $58,520 was reported in 2017.